How to use the Python split() function for string?

 ['I', 'want', 'to', 'learn', 'python', 'programming', 'language.']

-A call to the split function starts reading the string from left to right.
-Once encounters a delimiter (or default ), its left substring is added to the output list and the right substring is again passed to function.
-It is an example of a recursive approach, where a function is calling itself.
+In the split function, the string is read from left to right.
+When it encounters a delimiter, the left substring is added to the output list, and the right substring is then passed again to the split method.
+It is an example of a recursive approach, where a function calls itself.

 What is a real-world example of splitting a string?

 Although, it is also feasible in other ways too.
-But it makes sense to use of library function split.
+But it makes sense to use the inbuild method split.

 Example with a delimiter.